 Circo Hermanos Vazquez set to reopen Friday

 Circo Hermanos Vazquez is set to reopen on Friday in Donna.
-The COVID-19 lockdowns and restrictions meant big change for the family company.
+The COVID-19 lockdowns and restrictions meant big changes for the family company.

 2020 marked their 50th year in the business, but it was the first time they were forced to cancel a season.

-Alexa Vazquez, a Circo Hermanos Vazquez performer said everything in the circus is sanitized and ready for visitors, employees and performers will also be wearing masks.
+Alexa Vazquez, a Circo Hermanos Vazquez performer, said everything in the circus is sanitized and ready for visitors and employees, adding that performers will also be wearing masks.

 Watch the video for the full story.